 AI Ethics

-I am deeply unsettled with the current AI craze and the detrimental impacts it has on the environment and social inequality.
+I am deeply unsettled by the current AI obsession and the detrimental impacts it has on the environment and social inequality.
+Many stronger authors than I have written about the damage that is being done.